Posted 14th August 2024

 Asset or commodity-backed

 Asset or commodity-backed stablecoins include assets like Kinesis gold (KAU) and silver (KAG).
 These are both backed by physical gold and silver bullion on a 1:1 ratio.
-Kinesis Gold is backed by 1 gram of 9999 fineness, insured and vaulted gold whilst Kinesis Silver is backed by an ounce of 999 fineness, insured and vaulted physical silver bullion.
+Kinesis gold is backed by 1 gram of 9999 fineness, insured and vaulted gold whilst Kinesis silver is backed by an ounce of 999 fineness, insured and vaulted physical silver bullion.

 Algorithmic